 Rock of Cashel

-It's a five-minute stroll from the town centre to the Rock.
-You can take some pretty paths including the Bishop's Walk, which ends in the gardens of the Cashel Palace Hotel.
+It's a five-minute stroll from the town centre up to the Rock.
+You can take some pretty paths including the Bishop's Walk from the gardens of the Cashel Palace Hotel.
 Sheep grudgingly allow you to pass.
-There are a couple of parking spaces for visitors with disabilities at the top of the approach road to the ticket office.
-The Rock is a major draw for coach parties for most of the year and is extremely busy during July and August: the sweeping views allow you to see a tour bus approaching from any dir ection like a raiding party.
 The scaffolding moves from place to place each year as part of the never-ending struggle to keep the Rock caulked.